Best Tools for Applying Turmeric Masks (Brushes, Spatulas, or Hands?)

 - You apply masks to large body areas

-- You want tactile control during application
+- You want feel and control during use

 - Speed matters more than precision